-Under the Fair Housing Act for emotional support animal, the rights of disabled individuals against unfair housing regulations are protected.
+Under the Fair Housing Act for an emotional support animal, the rights of disabled individuals against unfair housing regulations are protected.

 A landlord is prohibited to discriminate between people with disabilities and others by denying them housing just because of their ESA.

-Landlords cannot legally charge their tenants for an extra fee or advanced deposits for their emotional support animals.
+Landlords cannot legally charge their tenants an extra fee or advanced deposits for their emotional support animals.

 However, in the case of significant damage done to the property by the ESA, the ESA owner will be held responsible and will be asked to pay the amount accordingly.

-Similar to how you cannot deny a person restricted to wheelchair housing because they are in a wheelchair.
+Similarly, you cannot deny a person restricted to wheelchair housing because they are in a wheelchair.

 Moreover, they cannot impose restrictions on the size/breed/type of animal.